SQ4007-2025/website/notes/notes_10.md

 * Just as we have seen how Python can interface with a SQL database, we can combine the power of Flask, Python, and SQL to create a web application where data will persist!
 * To implement this, you will need to take a number of steps.
-* First, download the following [SQL database](https://cdn.cs50.net/2024/fall/lectures/9/src9/froshims4/froshims.db) into your `froshims` folder.
+* First, download the following [SQL database](https://raw.githubusercontent.com/SQ4007-2025/website/master/data/froshims.db) (right click, save as...) into your `froshims` folder.
 * Execute in the terminal `sqlite3 froshims.db` and type `.schema` to see the contents of the database file.
 Further type `SELECT * FROM registrants;` to learn about the contents.
 You’ll notice that there are currently no registrations in the file.
 * Next, modify `requirements.txt` as follows: